Contacts

 17. Hon Prof Hani Sewilam of Egypt

 To our Members of the Technical Advisory Committee, the policy initiatives undertaken during your tenure came to fruition with the benefit of your technical expertise.
-You invested your time to analyse and improve all propositions to facilitate higher-level decision-making and eventual practical implementation.
-This is what resulted in the delivery of, among others, the following:
+You invested your time to analyse all propositions and improve them to facilitate higher-level decision making and eventual practical implementation.
+This is what resulted in the delivery of, among others, the:

 1. the African Sanitation Policy Guidelines;